Info

 Getting here and ID requirements

-We also recommend that you check https://drivebc.ca/ as this page provides information on current driving conditions and possible avalanche control work along your route.
+We recommend that you check https://drivebc.ca/ as this page provides information on current driving conditions and possible avalanche control work along your route.

 We run on Mountain Standard Time.
 This is the same time as Calgary, Canmore, Banff, and Lake Louise.
 Please note that this is not the same time as Revelstoke and the majority of British Columbia.
 We are located in the same time zone as Alberta.

-All drivers are required to carry a valid, government-issued drivers license with them on the date of their tour.
+All drivers are required to carry a valid, government-issued driver’s license with them on the date of their tour.

 How does the liability waiver work?

 A standard waiver and release of liability is required for all participants.
 A parent or guardian must complete a liability release for persons under 19 years of age.
+A rental agreement is also required before any tours or rentals.

 Do you require a damage deposit?
 What is the security deposit for?